ComradeUa/ComradeUa.github.io/README.md

 # Description:

-This repository contains the HTML, CSS, and JavaScript code for the base website.
+This repository contains the HTML, CSS code for the base website.

 # Target:

-Demonstrate the basics of HTML, CSS and JavaScript.
+Demonstrate the basics of HTML, CSS .
 Create a simple but functional website.
 Serve as a starting point for more complex web development.